radiantearth/community-sprints/14102025-esrin-rome-italy/prep-work/eopf/eopf-zarr-structure-info.md

 ## EOPF Zarr Stores

 This documents gives on overview about the current EOPF Zarr store structure of the different Sentinel missions.
-The intention of this document is to provide some background information for the work and discussions on the specification topics.
+The intention of this document is to provide some background information for the work on the specification topics.

 ### Top-level structure